colinpaicemq/SMFFormatter/README.md

     xi(subtype    ,2,%     ,"SMF subtype",  NOPRINT);

-is for an integer, with field name subtype, it is of length 2, % says use the default formatting, NOPRINT, says do not print it.
+is for an integer, with field name subtype, it is of length 2, % says use the default formatting, the field description in the output is "SMF subtype", NOPRINT, says do not print it.

 The following are available.
 1. 1 byte integer